adrybakov/rad-tools/docs/source/user-guide/tb2j-plotter.rst

 (>=) Minimum distance.

-All the bonds with the distance beetwen atom 1 and atom 2 lower then minimum distance are excluded from the model.
+All the bonds with the distance beetwen atom 1 and atom 2 lower than minimum distance are excluded from the model.

     *default* : None